Read and write words spelled with the digraph th.

 - Sticky notes or small pieces of paper

-- Read the target text How Many Are There? (see below) to the children and ask them to underline the words in the text that are spelled with th.
+- Read the target text How Many Things? (see below) with the children and ask them to find the words with th.

-- Show the children a group of objects (see graphics below) and have them estimate how many objects are in the picture.
+- Have the children estimate how many things are in the pictures.

-- Ask the children to place a number word card by the picture to indicate the estimated number of objects.
+- Ask the children to place a number card (three, thirteen, thirty, or thousand) by each picture to indicate the estimated number.

-- Help the children create a word wall (or use one previously created) of words spelled with th (i.e., three, thirteen, thirty, thousand, thorn, thumbtack, thimble).
+- Help the children create a list of words with th (e.g., three, thump, thud, thorn, thin, thick, think, thirteen, thirty, thumbtack, thimble, thousand, thread, thumb).

 SEEL Target Texts